La Tartiflette Savoyarde

 La Tartiflette Savoyarde - Maître Philippe & Filles

-The tartiflette is another one of those typical wintery cheese dishes from Savoie (another is the famous Vacherin ), which is very simple to prepare, but in no time at all gets you in a cozy winter mood with the smell of melted cheese and the prospect of a cold one winter suddenly appears in a milder light.
-That's why we love the Tartiflette so much and look forward to it every year when its rightful season begins again.
+Tartiflette is another one of those typical winter cheese dishes from Savoie (another is the famous Vacherin ), very simple to prepare but instantly transporting you into a cozy winter mood, filled with the aroma of melted cheese and suddenly making the prospect of a cold winter seem more mellow.
+That's why we love tartiflette so much and look forward to its rightful season every year.

-You can compare the tartiflette to a farmer's breakfast from the oven and with lots of delicious cheese, but I see it more as an ode to the reblochon and I feel reminded of a hearty tarte tatin from a purely visual point of view...
+You could compare the tartiflette to a farmer's breakfast from the oven with lots of delicious cheese, but I see it more as an ode to Reblochon and, purely visually, I'm reminded of a savory tarte tatin...

-One calculates with a whole reblochon for four people - half is enough for two.
-And if the Reblochon is sold out, the tartiflette can also be prepared very well with its big sister, the manigodine.
+A whole Reblochon serves four people; half a Reblochon is enough for two.
+And if the Reblochon is sold out, the tartiflette can also be made with its big sister, the manigodine.

 • 1 Reblochon